 The guys build up a vintage 1966 Chevelle by adding extra doors.

-The Crop Duster is back and running its quickest quarter mile ever.
+The Crop Duster is a back-to-basics street and strip machine with big-block power; it's running its quickest quarter mile ever, running in the 11s in no-prep track conditions.

 David's 1971 Plymouth Road Runner is taken to the Steve Dulcich Dog Farm to be fixed up and turned into a daily driver.